izelozhan/izelozhan/README.md

 ###

 <p align="left">I am currently expanding my backend skills through Year Up United, focusing on Java and SQL.
-I have experience creating clean, intuitive user interfaces using React, Angular, and TypeScript.
-I’ve worked on translating Figma designs into responsive, user-friendly applications, using frameworks like Tailwind, Bootstrap, and Angular Material to ensure polished, high-quality results.
+I have experience creating user interfaces using React, Angular, and TypeScript.
+I’ve worked on translating Figma designs into responsive, user-friendly websites, using frameworks like Tailwind, Bootstrap, and Angular Material to ensure polished, high-quality results.

 </p>